rostykpython/Project_Data/README.md

 We upscale our CIFAR-10 dataset from 32x32x3 -> 224x224x3.

 ### Install application
 Using Docker.
-Download docker_version.zip and unpack archieve folder.
-Run by 2 commands: docker-compose build and
+Run by command in data_project directory:

 ```
-docker-compose run -dp 8000:8000 web
+docker compose up -d
 ```
-Download ZIP.
-Download apllication zip file from repository, unpack it and copy.
+And access application with your localhost on 8000 port

 ### Install Pipenv
 Pipenv is a new popular way of automatically creating a 'virtualenv' for the project.
 It creates Pipfile and Pipfile.lock.